Generic name: OXYCODONE HYDROCHLORIDE 5mg

 Patients with chronic pain may need to be dosed at the lowest dosage level that will achieve acceptable analgesia and tolerable adverse reactions, on an around-the-clock basis rather than on an as needed basis.

-Conversion to OXAYDO
+Conversion from Other Opioids to OXAYDO

 Conversion from Fixed-Ratio Oral Opioid/Non-Opioid Combinations